hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 #  Introduction

-Attestation is the process by which an entity produces evidence about itself that another party can use to evaluate the trustworthiness of that entity.

-From an architecture point of view, the Remote attestation procedures (RATS) group defined two basic types of topological patterns to communicate between an attester, a relying party, and a verifier, namely the background check model and the passport model.
+Architecturally, the Remote attestation procedures (RATS) group defines two basic types of topological patterns to communicate between an attester, a relying party, and a verifier, namely the background check model and the passport model.
 In the background check model, the attester conveys evidence to the relying party, which then consults the verifier to receive the